 Go up Bitexco Tower

 The Bitexo Tower is the highest building in Ho Chi Minh City.
-This impressive cloud-kissing tower is a working office block as well as the location for a fun tourist attraction with a nerve-shredding sky terrace.
+This impressive cloud-kissing tower is a working office block as well as a location for a fun tourist attraction with a nerve-shredding sky terrace.

 Sunset at the top of the tower is an awe-inspiring hour, you’ll need a great camera to capture the memories of a view that takes in the entire city and the Song Saigon River.